-Improving Access to Services for English Language Learners As part of its service strategy, the board requires the PA CareerLink® centers to partner with community agencies that can provide ESL and interpretative services.
+Improving Access to Services for English Language Learners as part of its service strategy, the board requires the PA CareerLink® center to partner with community agencies that can provide ESL and interpretative services.
 Telephone-based translation services may be used for languages other than English, if necessary.
 ESL services are provided by Title II where necessary.

-Improving Access to Services for Deaf and hard of hearing individuals.
+Improving Access to Services for Deaf and hard of hearing individuals - on-site OVR personnel are available to assist individuals with other disabilities as needed.
 A TTY telecommunication device, amplified telephone receiver speakers and the provision of a Pennsylvania certified American Sign Language interpreter upon request in advance are available for Deaf and hard of hearing individuals.
+OVR staff only provide services to those individuals who have been determined to be Most Significantly Disabled and as such, must not be considered available to assist individuals with other disabilities as needed.